lou-tha/PaleolithicGreening/VegPer_Markdown/PaleolithicGreening.md

 #### Details CalcStepStandardised Functions

-The `stepfunction` seperate the LGM and BlackSea/NGRIP datasets and sets up the function `stepping` for LGM, NGRIP and BlackSea, with  the *step_day_size* (2,7,14,21,28).
+The `stepfunction` seperates the LGM and BlackSea/NGRIP datasets and sets up the function `stepping` for LGM, NGRIP and BlackSea, with  the *step_day_size* (2,7,14,21,28).

 The function `stepping` calculates the vegetation change and the route of transmission of the fauna migration in spring and autumn, by seperating the data into to sets: spring/summer and fall/winter.
 It will calculate the amount of days between coordinate nodes and vegetation period starts end ends.